Algorithm Selection with Zero Domain Knowledge via Text Embeddings: Discussion

-\paragraph{Character budget.} The character budget $b$ has negligible impact on performance: on SAT12-ALL, budgets of 5,000, 10,000, and 30,000 characters yield PAR10 scores of 1083, 1087, and 1087, respectively ($k{=}5$).
-This plateau is consistent with an effective token limit of approximately 2,048 tokens for Gemini Embedding, beyond which additional input text does not affect the embedding.
+\paragraph{Truncation and the character budget.} Truncating to a tight budget could in principle destroy structural continuity.
+Two observations indicate that it does not harm selection.
+First, line shuffling makes the retained window a representative random sample of the whole file rather than only its header, so the embedding reflects clause material from throughout the instance.
+This is the $11\%$ gain over fixed order in the ablation.
+Second, performance is flat in the budget.
+On SAT12-ALL, budgets of 5,000, 10,000, and 30,000 characters yield PAR10 $1083$, $1088$, and $1088$ ($k{=}5$).
+This plateau is consistent with an effective input limit of about 2,048 tokens for Gemini Embedding.
+Beyond this limit, extra input does not change the embedding.
+The selector therefore depends on coarse instance statistics that survive truncation, not on reading the file in full.

-\paragraph{Limitations.} Our best results rely on proprietary embedding models (Gemini, OpenAI); as noted in Section~\ref{sec:model-comparison}.
-Open-source alternatives lag.
-As open embedding models improve, this gap may narrow.
-A second limitation is the API cost: embedding all instances for one scenario costs approximately \$10 with Gemini.
-While this is modest compared to the computational cost of running solvers, the reliance on a commercial service introduces risks to availability and reproducibility.
-Our approach does not match the peak performance of AutoFolio~\citep{Lindauer2015} (PAR10 890 on SAT12-ALL), which combines algorithm selection with per-scenario configuration tuning.
-Per-scenario tuning appears compatible with our approach and could, in principle, be layered on top.
+\paragraph{Limitations.} Our best results rely on proprietary embedding models (Gemini, OpenAI).
+Open-source alternatives lag (Section~\ref{sec:model-comparison}), though this gap may narrow as open models improve.
+A second limitation is the API cost: embedding every instance across all eleven scenarios once costs on the order of \$10 with Gemini.
+Though modest next to the cost of running solvers, this reliance on a commercial service introduces availability and reproducibility risks.
+A third limitation is SAT12-ALL, where the feature-based approach is genuinely stronger.
+AutoFolio scores 1066 under the standard ASlib competition budget and 890 with extensive per-scenario SMAC tuning~\citep{Lindauer2015}, and our own tuned random forest reaches 907, all below ZeroFolio's 1206.
+SAT12 has the most mature feature set among our scenarios.
+ZeroFolio's advantage lies in domains where such features are less developed.
+Per-scenario configuration tuning is compatible with our approach.
+In principle, it could be layered on top.
+Finally, we use embedding models out of the box.
+Whether task-specific fine-tuning would help, at the cost of the zero-domain-knowledge framing, is outside our scope.

-\paragraph{Feature computation cost.} A practical advantage of our approach is that it avoids the costs and failure modes associated with feature extraction.
-Recall that the SATzilla feature extractor fails on over 20\% of modern formulas (Section~\ref{sec:intro}); feature computation can take minutes per instance~\citep{Shavit2024}.
+\paragraph{Feature computation cost.} Our approach also avoids the costs and failure modes of feature extraction.
+Recall that the SATzilla feature extractor fails on over 20\% of modern formulas (Section~\ref{sec:intro}).
+Feature computation can take minutes per instance~\citep{Shavit2024}.
 Our entire pipeline (serialize, embed, select) takes approximately one second per instance: serialization and file I/O dominate the runtime, the embedding API call takes 200--500\,ms, and $k$-NN retrieval is negligible.
 For domains where no established feature extractor exists, our method offers an immediate off-the-shelf alternative.